abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

 We will use the definition *valid* to indicate that the circuit, shot, or gate does not infringe the information provided by the metadata (e.g. a not valid circuit will use 5 qubits on a 4 qubit system).

 Tables should be seen as extensions of the higher levels.
-E.g. Level2 MUST contain all the fields of Level3.
+E.g. Level 2 MUST contain all the fields of Level 3.
 Fields of an higher level HAL MAY be converted from OPTIONAL to REQUIRED but not vice-versa.

 Level 3 HAL – application level